 Several types of cardiac arrhythmias can cause syncope, including bradyarrhythmias, which occur when your heart beats too slowly, and tachyarrhythmias, which occur when your heart beats too quickly.

 Your aorta is the large artery that carries oxygen-rich blood from your heart to the rest of your body.
-When the valve between your heart and your aorta becomes narrow and stiff, it can reduce the amount of oxygen that reaches your brain.
+When the valve between your heart and your aorta (aortic valve) becomes severely narrow, it can reduce the amount of oxygen that reaches your brain.

 Besides considering your medical history and assessing your blood pressure, heart rate, and overall condition, Dr. Castello may have you undergo an electrocardiogram (ECG), an echocardiogram, or a stress echocardiogram to get more information about your heart.